 The history of Marabou

-To tell the story of the Swedish chocolate maker Marabou, we must start somewhere else.
+To tell the story of the Swedish chocolate maker Marabou, we have to start somewhere else.
 Specifically, in Norway, on a forgotten street in the capital, which was called Christiania at the time.
 In the late 1800s, there was a chocolate factory with the Norse sounding name Freia.
 In the Freia strolled someday colonial is the son Johan Trone-Holst, determined to buy the worn factory.
-It was he, for 9000 kroner.
+It was, for 9000 kroner.
 It may sound a bit today, but it was a fortune in those days.
-And Johan Trone-Holst became chocolate factory owner in the coup and immediately started to develop Freia Sjokolade factory to a successful business.
-And what a success it was then, even so great that Norway finally felt too small.
+And Johan Trone-Holst became a chocolate factory owner in the coup and immediately began to develop Freia Chocolate factory into a successful business.
+And what a success it was, even so great that Norway finally felt too small.
 Johan wanted to expand southwards, but the First World War got in the way, so he set his sights on neighboring Sweden.
 So it was a sunny spring day in 1916, the middle of the war, the Marabou born.
-It was named so because Freia Marabou Stork had as its symbol.
+It was named so because Freia had Marabou Stork as its symbol.
 But it was difficult to import cocoa during the war years, and without cocoa, there was no chocolate, so the first chocolate bars were produced until the late summer of 1919.
 Therefore, this is usually counted as Marabou's actual birth.

-Milk Chocolate, or melkesjokolade as they say in Norwegian, was the first man-made chocolate, then according Freia recipes.
-It was not until well into the 50th century that they found a recipe that made the Swedes say "Mmm ..." when they stopped a piece of chocolate in your mouth.
+Milk Chocolate, or milk chocolate as they say in Norwegian, was the first man-made chocolate, then according to Freia recipes.
+It wasn't until well into the 50th century that they found a recipe that made the Swedes say "Mmm ..." when they stopped a piece of chocolate in your mouth.
 The new recipe gave the chocolate a unique and popular flavor of caramel.
 The flavor was so popular that it suddenly sold twice as much chocolate as before.
-And it is this very special and very secret recipes that have made Marabou chocolate so well-liked and popular in all ages, far beyond Sweden's borders.
+And it is these very special and very secret recipes that have made Marabou chocolate so well-liked and popular in all ages, far beyond Sweden's borders.